-Returns Returns INTEGER, a result code.
+Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
-Arguments: nHandle byRef nHandle AS INTEGER.
+Arguments: uments: nHandle ndle byRef nHandle AS INTEGER.
 When calling this function, a variable should be given which on return will contain the handle of the opened SPI Slave peripheral if the function is successful.